AleksRoos/GenePointer/README.md

 #### Pipeline for automated gene identification from statistically significant kmers in bacterial genomes

-GeneFinder1 is an extension program for phenotypeseeker written by Erki Aun.
-GeneFinder1 makes use of the output of phenotypeseeker to identify genes associated with the resistance mechanism analysed and provides the genes in a list for further analysis in research.
-The program is at its default settings simple to use and provides results in a matter of minutes depending on the input data amounts.
+GeneFinder1 is an extension program for phenotypeseeker, written by Erki Aun.
+GeneFinder1 makes use of the output of phenotypeseeker to identify genes associated with the resistance mechanism analysed and provides the genes in a list for further application in research.
+The program, at its default settings, simple to use and provides results in a matter of minutes depending on the input data size.

 ### Requirements
 - python3.8 (https://www.python.org/downloads/release/python-380/)